Web3-Pi/setup-guide/docs/Hardware/storage.md

 | ------- | ------- | ---------------------------------- | ---------------------------------------------------------------------------------------- | ---------------------------------- |
 | Samsung | 2 TB    | T7 2TB USB 3.2                     | https://tweakers.net/pricewatch/1560668/samsung-portable-ssd-t7-2tb-grijs/specificaties/ | **recommended for most users**     |

-> [!TIP]
+!!! tip "Tip"
-> Some external disks consume more power than Raspberry Pi can deliver via USB.
+    Some external disks consume more power than Raspberry Pi can deliver via USB.
-> For Raspberry Pi 5 max power output of USB ports is 600mA if using a 3A supply, 1600mA if using a 5A supply.
+    For Raspberry Pi 5 max power output of USB ports is 600mA if using a 3A supply, 1600mA if using a 5A supply.
-> You can edit /boot/firmware/config.txt and add usb_max_current_enable=1 to disable current limit.
+    You can edit /boot/firmware/config.txt and add usb_max_current_enable=1 to disable current limit.
-> Please read the documentation: https://www.raspberrypi.com/documentation/computers/raspberry-pi.html
+    Please read the documentation: https://www.raspberrypi.com/documentation/computers/raspberry-pi.html